SimplyEdit/simplyedit-for-designers/edit_all_the_things.md

 This will show a toolbar with an icon button.
 The button opens a dialog showing all the icons in FontAwesome.
 When you select one it will replace the existing one.

-> *Important:* You must not use the default `fa-*` classes, other than the basic class `fa`.
+> Note: You must not use the default `fa-*` classes, other than the basic class `fa`.
 SimplyEdit will insert the correct character directly in the content.